600 gr Flour

-- Put the sugar, the vanilla bean cut in 2, the lemon zest, and 4 cups of milk into the pan and cook on a medium heat.
+- Put the sugar, the vanilla bean cut in 2, the lemon zest, and the 750 ml of the milk into the pan and cook on a medium heat.

 - While the mixture is cooling, take the butter out of the refrigerator and let it come at room temperature.